pvandervelde/zinger/README.md

 1) The CrateRover is designed to cooperate with human operators.
 As such it will behave in ways that prevent any damage to humans, animals, property and the cargo.
-   1) The rover will be able to detect the presence of humans and animals.
-Motion will be stopped if there is a possibility of damage.
-   1) The rover will provide ways to detect danger and stop any motion in progress in a safe manner.
-   1) The rover will provide means for humans to safely stop the robot at any point in time which, when engaged, will stop all motion immediately.
-When the stop is reset movement will continue in a safe manner.
 1) The rover will be able to receive and action requests to take given cargo from one location to another.
-The request will come to the rover in natural language.
+The request may come via a number of channels, some of those using natural language.
-   1) The rover will be able to communicate the plan for achieving the provided goal.
-   1) In case of task interruption the rover will be capable of revising the plan in order to achieve the goal.
 1) The rover must be able to carry cargo with a maximum weight of **50.0 kg** with a minimum bounding box of **0.60m x 0.40m x 0.30m (L x W x H)**.
 This weight and size allows the rover to carry a reasonable size crate with contents.
-   1) **Limitation:** Assume that the height of the rover and cargo will be smaller than the minimum height of any obstacles.
-In other words the rover will not need to take heights into account while it navigates.
-   1) **Limitation:** Assume that the length and width of the cargo will not be greater than the length and width of the rover respectively.
-In other words the rover will not take into account the dimensions of the cargo while it navigates.
    1) **Limitation:** The rover will not be able to load or unload the cargo.
 It is assumed that a human operator will handle the safe and secure loading, securing and unloading of the cargo.
-1) The rover will be able transport cargo from a given start location to a given destination location.
+1) The rover will be able transport cargo from a given start location to a given destination location using a self determined trajectory that takes into account the safety of any humans, animals and the cargo.
-   1) The rover will be able to navigate from its current position to the current location of the cargo.
-Path finding may be done either in advance or while moving.
-   1) The rover will be able to pick up cargo from locations with a minimum usable area equivalent to 100% of the size of the rover and the cargo combined.
+   1) **Limitation:** The rover will be able to pick up cargo from locations with a minimum usable area equivalent to 100% of the size of the rover and the cargo combined.
-   1) Once the cargo is loaded and secured the rover will be able to navigate to the destination location.
-Path finding may be done either in advance or while moving.
-   1) The rover will be able to navigate tight turns
+   1) **Limitation:** The rover will be able to navigate tight turns
-   1) Upon arrival at the destination the rover will be able to position itself in an orientation that simplifies the unloading.
-   1) **Limitation:** Assume that the maximum velocity on flat ground will be no more than **2.0 m/s**.
-The velocity on sloped ground may be reduced.
+   1) **Limitation:** Assume that the maximum velocity on sloped ground will be no more than **2.0 m/s**.
+The velocity on flat ground may be higher.
    1) **Limitation:** Assume that the maximum slope angle for transports with the maximum weight will be no more than **15 degrees**.
    1) **Limitation:** The rover will be consider having reached its destination if it is no more than